cinqict/jenkinsdev/blog1.md

 # Jenkins Development Image
-For developing my Jenkinsfile and init Groovy scripts, I needed a Jenkins Docker image that I could launch and destroy easily with the least amount of manual interaction.
+While developing my Jenkinsfile and init Groovy scripts, I needed a Jenkins Docker image that I could launch and destroy easily with a minimal amount of manual interaction.
-To my surprise, I needed to google for multiple references to set this up.
+To my surprise, I needed to google multiple references to set this up.
-Enough reason to share my findings and result.
+Enough reason for me to share my findings and results.

 Jenkins offers a official Docker image [jenkins/jenkins](https://hub.docker.com/r/jenkins/jenkins/).
-This is a good starting point to create your own image since there is a extensive readme with al kinds of code snippets for your Dockerfile.
+This is a good starting point to create your own image since it contains an extensive readme with al kinds of code snippets that you can use in your Dockerfile.

 ```bash
 # Get latest image